bgcarvalho/CarND-Term1-P4/README.md

 ### Apply the pipeline to video feed

-The pipeline preseted here was combined in a Python Class to make it easier to keep data from frame to frame.
+The pipeline presented here was combined in a Python Class to make it easier to keep data from frame to frame.

 Polynomial fit is mean from the las 15 frames.